LESBAT-HEIG-VD/EcoDynElec/docs/examples/Getting_started.rst

 ------------------

-To make sure the package can be used in every python environment, the absolute path to the ``Dynamical`` package must be temporarily added to the python records.
+To make sure the package can be used in every python environment, the absolute path to the ``dynamical`` package must be temporarily added to the python records.
 This method simply tells python where to find the source information.
 Actually, “installing python packages” just means “telling python where to find packages on a machine to execute them”.